OCD and Addiction

 Outpatient Treatment

 Outpatient treatment programs work well as long-term treatment options in cases where you’ve already been in treatment for several months.
 Leaving a treatment program to reenter the “real world” can be unsettling and may even put you at risk of relapse.
-According to the Journal of Psychiatric Research, outpatient programs allow you to attend treatment sessions throughout the week where you can address the everyday challenges you face from day-to-day in recovery.
+Outpatient programs allow you to attend treatment sessions throughout the week where you can address the everyday challenges you face from day to day in recovery.

 Medication Therapies